Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 My Cookbook is an online web application designed for users with interest in gathering information about recipes.
 The user can:
 - Register an account
 - Add their own recipe (by registered user)
-- Edit,update and delete recipes (by registered user)
+- Edit, update and delete recipes (by registered user)
 - Search recipes (by without an allergen)
 - Search recipes (by diet)
 - Search recipes (by cuisine)